provenance-io/provenance/x/metadata/spec/02_state.md

 Scopes by Scope Specification:
 * Type byte: `0x11`
 * Part 1: All bytes of the scope specification key
 * Part 2: All bytes of the scope key

-Scopes by value owner:
-* Type byte: `0x18`
-* Part 1: The value owner address (length byte then value bytes)
-* Part 2: All bytes of the scope key